martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 and when you press enter you'll see 5.

 Basic curly-infix-expressions add the ability to use {...} around infix operators.
-Basically, {...} also creates a list, but in the usual case the reader converts the *even* parameter(s) into the *first* parameter.
+Basically, {...} also creates a list, but in the usual case the reader converts it into a list where the *even* parameter(s) becomes the *first* parameter.
 So just type this in:

     {2 + 3}

 and you will see 5.
 Look!
 You now have a calculator!
 In curly-infix expressions, {a op b op c ...} is an abbreviation for (op a b c...).
-It's important to realize this is a simple syntactic convenience — an abbreviation automatically handled by the system when it reads the input.
+It's important to realize this is a simple syntactic convenience — this is just an abbreviation automatically handled by the system when it reads the input.
 Traditional Lisp actually includes many abbreviations, for example, 'x is a traditional abbreviation for (quote x), which when executed will just return the quoted x.
-So curly-infix-expressions just includes an additional abbreviation and does not change how "Lisp works".
-Thus, if you enter:
+So curly-infix-expressions just adds an additional abbreviation and does not change how "Lisp works".
+For example, if you enter:

     '{2 + 3}

 it will respond with (+ 2 3).
 That is, once it's read in, it will read in a quoted (+&nbsp;2&nbsp;3), and "executing" it will return the simple (+&nbsp;2&nbsp;3).
 Note that the infix operator *must* be surrounded by whitespace - otherwise, it would have no way to know where the name of the operation begins or ends.
+This means that all of Lisp's capabilities, such as macros and quasiquoting, just keep working.

 There is intentionally no support for precedence between different operators.
 While precedence is useful in some circumstances, in typical uses for Lisp-derived languages and sweet-expressions, it doesn't help and is often harmful.
 In particular, precedence can hide where different lists occur.
 This lack of precedence is not a problem at all; you can just use curly braces or parentheses when mixing different infix operators: